 Newsflash, Charles Barkley never won the NBA championship!
-The only piece of hardware that is missing in his Hall of Fame career is the most important one – a championship ring.
+The only missing piece of hardware in his Hall of Fame career is the most important one – a championship ring.

 Whether you hold it against Charles is totally up to you.
 I personally don’t.
-When you put things in context of the era he had played in, things get a little clearer.
+Things get a little clearer when you put things in the context of the era he had played in.
 Let’s just say it the way it is; Charles played in the wrong era.
 Not in terms of his individual performance, because he held his ground against any iconic big he had faced.
 I’m talking about the success of his teams.
 Or the lack of, however you want to put it.

 Nevertheless, he did have a fair share of deep playoff runs.
-The closest Barkley got to winning the title was in ’93.
+The closest Barkley got to winning the title was in 1993.
 He faced the Bulls.
 I bet you know how that went down.
-For those of you who don’t; the Suns lost in six.
+For those of you who don’t;, the Suns lost in six.
 Michael Jordan was once again an insurmountable obstacle.
-The guy put up 41 PPG, how do you deal with that?
+The guy put up 41 PPG.
+How do you deal with that?
 It’s not like any of the Suns’ players didn’t deliver.
-There wasn’t a standout individual on Phoenix roster that you could’ve point your finger at and say ‘you’re the reason we lost.’
+There wasn’t a standout individual on the Phoenix roster that you could’ve point your finger at and say ‘you’re the reason we lost.’
 The only one you could’ve point your finger at was number 23 in the red jersey.

 But that’s not why I’m writing this.
 It’s because of a single playoff game that the Suns played on their path to the cross-conference matchup vs. Chicago.
 I’m talking about game 7 of the WCF against the Seattle SuperSonics when something happened.
 Something unusual, to say the least.